Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Base change for Hermitian pairings

 \section{Base change for Hermitian pairings}

-The purpose of this appendix is to establish \cref{prop:BC}, which allows base changes for Hermitian pairings of $R$--modules over a different (in the applications usually bigger) ring $R'$.
+One purpose of this appendix is to establish~\cref{prop:BC}, which allows base changes for Hermitian pairings of $R$--modules over a different (in the applications usually bigger) ring $R'$.
 As mentioned in \Cref{subsec:(4)=>(3)}, this method is already in implicit use by experts for the Blanchfield pairing; in \Cref{subsec:a2}, we make the method more explicit and generalize it to arbitrary rings $R$.
 Along the way, in \Cref{subsec:a1}, we discuss how one may replace $Q(R)/R$ as target of Hermitian pairings by $R/I$ for a suitably chosen ideal $I$.
 Once again, this method has been used before; we provide a general setup and discuss how the ideal~$I$ can be chosen, particularly if $R$ is not a PID.
+Finally, using (among other things) \Cref{subsec:a2}, we discuss how the linking form on the $n$--fold branched covering can be understood as a specialization of the Blanchfield paring, and, in particular, prove \cref{prop:inducedpresmatrix}; see \Cref{sec:ApP:BlandLk}.

 Let us start with a simple, motivating example to illustrate the results of both \Cref{subsec:a1} and \Cref{subsec:a2}.
 Consider the pairing $\ell_A$ presented by a matrix $A$: